SEA-ARMi/SEA-ARMi.github.io/research/TargetedWHO.md

   width="600px"
 %}

-Here is the genera included in _Fusarium_ spp. that we have in Nat Pombubpa Lab:
+Here is the genera included in _Fusarium_ spp. that we have in Nat Pombubpa Lab:<br>
 **1. _Fusarium oxysporum_ f. sp. lycopersici DOAC 0874 – MSCU 0232** on PDA medium (**Figure 2**).<br>
 _Fusarium oxysporum_ f.sp. lycopersici is a filamentous fungal pathogen responsible for Fusarium wilt in tomato plants (_Solanum lycopersicum_), causing significant global crop losses.
 It invades the plant's vascular system, leading to wilting and is known for its resilience and persistence in soil.